Mastering How to Change Password on iPhone Securely

 Step 4: Choose a trusted device to receive a verification code, then enter that code when prompted.

 After completing these steps, you can create a new Apple ID password.
-This method is less common now since Apple has largely transitioned to two-factor authentication, but it’s still available for older accounts.
+This method is less common now since Apple has largely transitioned to two-factor authentication, but it’s still available for some legacy accounts.

 Regular Backups Are Essential: